-Cohessive force Adhesive force The force of attraction between the molecules of the different substances is called the force of adhesion.
+Cohessive force Adhesive force The force of attraction between molecules of same substance is called the force of cohesion.
+This force is lesser in liquids and least in gases.
+The force of attraction between the molecules of the different substances is called the force of adhesion.